MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-8-model.md

 This section describes how to train a new model, and how to add new data to an existing model.

-Unlike other modules in Studio, this module both specifies the module parameters, and trains the model.
+Unlike other modules in Studio (classic), this module both specifies the module parameters, and trains the model.
 If you have an existing model, you can add it as an optional input, to incrementally train the model.

 + [Prepare input data in one of the required formats](#bkmk_prepData)
 + [Train a new model](#bkmk_NewModel)